 From there, Matt went on to do more summer stock programs and theatrical productions in college, as well as local community theater.
 He kept up his skills as he knew that this was what he wanted for his life.

-It was while living near the coastline of Connecticut in the winter of 1998 when a friend encouraged him to try out for RENT, thinking he would be a perfect fit for the cast.
-He began to research the show and how to audition for such a large production.
+It was while living near the coastline of Connecticut in the winter of 1998 when a friend encouraged him to try out for RENT.
+His friend thought he would be a perfect fit for the cast.
+Matt began to research the show and how to audition for such a large production.
 He purchased the CD and listened to the soundtrack over and over and over again – and that was all before iPhones and YouTube.
-He found out when and where auditions were being held and he went down to NYC, feeling like a big fish in a small pond; however, this experience changed his entire perspective as he realized that the scenario was more like being a “big fish in a huge pond with a lot of (other) big fish.”
+He found out when and where auditions were being held and went down to NYC, feeling like a big fish in a small pond.
+However, this experience changed his entire perspective as he realized that the scenario was more like being a “big fish in a huge pond with a lot of (other) big fish.”
 Only the pond got smaller and the fish got bigger.

 “If you don’t have stability, the mindset to comprehend that, it could be a little overwhelming.”